-The MPM-4 is most commonly required in military installations, It consists of two analog edge meters (one voltmeter and one ammeter) which connect to the P3 header.
+The MPM-4F is most commonly required in military installations.
+It consists of two analog edge meters (a voltmeter and an ammeter) which connects to the P3 Header.

 The voltmeter measures battery and charger voltage.
-It is electrically connected across battery terminals TB2 Terminals 1 and 2.
+It is electrically connected across battery terminals TB2.1 and TB2.2.
 When the battery is disconnected, the voltmeter measures charger voltage only.
-Periodically (approximately two seconds every 40 seconds) the FCPS performs a battery test by disabling the charger.
-During this period, charger current that is measured by the ammeter drops to zero.
-The voltmeter will now only measure the battery voltage.
+Periodically (approximately 2 seconds every 40 seconds) the FCPS performs a battery test by disabling the charger.
+During this period, charger current that is measured by the ammeter, drops to zero.
+The voltmeter now only measures the battery voltage.
 Battery voltage ranges from 20.4 (low battery) to 27.6 (fully charged).

 The ammeter is electrically connected across JP1 and measures current delivered from the charger to the battery, except for the period during the battery test.
-Charger current is normally limited to 250 mA.
-In order to enable the ammeter, jumper JP1 must be cut.
+Charger current is normally limited to 250mA.
+In order to enable the ammeter, JP1 must be cut.